-All returning students must process your registration for next semester and cover the registration fee $400 USD (registration fee is part of your tuition.)
+All returning students must process their registration for the next semester accordingly.

 Registration and attendance after the conclusion of the first week of classes requires the written approval of the appropriate Professors, Directors of the Program and Dean of the School.